 There are a number of challenges to a comprehensive and successful pan-European rollout says Aida Mezit, “such as regulation with a recent report by European Commission indicating that there is a still a lack of clarity about the roles and responsibilities of governments, utilities and consumer groups.”

-She continues: “Operationally it is a costly and complex exercise that asks utilities for organizational refocusing and huge investments in advanced data management systems and communication platforms.”
+She continues: “operationally it is a costly and complex exercise that asks utilities for organisational refocusing and huge investments in advanced data management systems and communication platforms.”

 Security of supply

 Bram Reinders, in charge of alliance management at Liander, which is part of the Dutch energy network Alliander, agrees: “new energy technologies will redesign our current energy industry completely.
 In addition, these new technologies require advanced security solutions, as electricity infrastructure is critical to our wellbeing, safety and economy.”

 Alliander is the host utility for this year’s Metering Europe and the company hopes to “stimulate collaboration between the European Commission, governments, research organisations, industry and the financial sector to work together on security and the resilience of smart grids and smart meters.”

 Says Aida Mezit: “Metering Europe will unpack all these issues through the keynote focus on the policy updates and a way forward; showcasing most up-to-date projects via more than 50 European case studies, while also giving a voice to the consumer groups with their own set of priorities; and serve as a platform to show technological advancements in the smart meter/grid space.”